About Julia Doughty

 Julia began her yoga practice when she was 11 when her school librarian gave her Richard Hittleman’s books Guide to Meditation and Introduction to Yoga.
 And then, excited about the holistic lifestyle, she learned about the yogic vegetarian diet from Hittleman’s Yoga Natural Foods Cookbook.
 As an adult, in order to help people with their holistic well-being, she received formal certifications from Master Yoga Academy, Mueller College, and John F. Barnes’ Myofascial Release Approach.
-She enjoys sharing gentle yoga practices and offering Yoga Therapy and Myofascial Release therapy to all ages, from babies to seniors.
+She enjoys sharing gentle yoga practices and offering Yoga Therapy to all ages, from babies to seniors.

 Julia has been hiking and camping her whole life, and over the years became more familiar with the gifts western U.S. native plants offer to the holistic ecology of people and the environment.
 She has learned local plant wisdoms from Jane Thing Dumas (Kumeyaay) and Richard Bugbee (Luiseno), and western U.S. native herbology (derived from various Indians and others) from Michael Moore (the herbalist).